-The Goemai are almost completely ethnic religionists whose beliefs are manifested in most aspects of their daily lives.
-They believe in a supreme god and a household god (the god of their particular compound).
+Though the majority of the Goemai are Christians, some still hold to ethnic religionist beliefs which are manifested in most aspects of their daily lives.
+Some believe in a supreme god and a household god (the god of their particular compound).
 Divination and cults centering around ancestral spirits and rain, among others, are practiced.
 Pebbles are cast on the ground making symbols, which determine events.
 A Goemai will not kill a hawk or a crowned-crane for fear he die or become a fool.
 They regard the feathers of such birds as symbols of strength and the owl is considered a bird of evil omen.

 * Ask the Lord of the harvest to send forth laborers into Nigeria to the Goemai.

 * Ask the Holy Spirit to grant wisdom and favor to any missions agencies that are focusing on the Goemai.

 * Pray for the effective use of the Jesus film in the Goemai language.